My Book, ‘Alexander Payne: His Journey in Film – A Reporter’s Perspective 1998-2012,’ is Now Available

 “Alexander Payne richly deserves this astute book about his work by Leo Biga.
 I say this as a fan of both of theirs; and would be one even if I weren’t from Nebraska.” – Dick Cavett, TV legend

 “Leo Biga brings us a fascinating, comprehensive, insightful portrait of the work and artistry of Alexander Payne.
 Mr. Biga’s collection of essays document the evolution and growth of this significant American filmmaker and he includes relevant historical context of the old Hollywood and the new.
 His keen reporter’s eye gives the reader an exciting journey into the art of telling stories on film.” – Ron Hull, Nebraska Educational Television legend, University of Nebraska emeritus professor of broadcasting, author of “Backstage”

 The book reflects the extended period that I’ve covered Payne and the rare access the filmmaker’s accorded me.
 I reported from the set of Sideways and Nebraska.
 I’ve conducted exclusive interviews with the writer-director and his collaborators.

 Alexander Payne: His Journey in Film collects for the first time my work about the filmmaker in one volume.
 This is a must-read for any casual fan or serious student of Payne because it provides the arc of his filmmaking journey.
-That journey has largely played out in his home state, where he’s returned to make his new film, Nebraska, which based its production headquarters in Norfolk, Neb.
-I visited the set in mid-November.
+That journey has largely played out in his home state, where he returned to make his new film, Nebraska, whose production headquarters was base in Norfolk, Nebraska.
+I visited the set in mid-November of 2012.